 Let’s imagine our client has created a travel app to find the best discounts and travel packages.
 Their app is called “Cheap Travel”.
 Of course, with such a bland name we’ll need to spice up the copy to inspire people to use the app and purchase their dream getaway.

-Create two brainstorming boards – one for copy and one board for images.
+Create two brainstorming boards (or mood boards) – one for copy and one board for images.
 This is strictly for rough ideas that we’ll refine later.
 Of course, we could start with just one board, but I want to focus on one thing at a time right now.

 Each card contains a number of images for each theme, which we can reorder to suit our needs.
 Once I share the board with my team, members can add their own ideas in real-time.
 This comes in handy during team meetings where everyone can get their hands dirty.